mitreid-connect/OpenID-Connect-Java-Spring-Server/openid-connect-client/README.md

 The OIDCAuthenticationUsingChooserFilter was written in response to [Issue #39].

-Th Authentication Filter use the *oidcServerConfigs* property, a map of OIDC servers, an *accountChooserURI* property to denote the URI of the Account Chooser, and an *accountChooserClient* property to identify the Client to the Account Chooser UI application like so:
+The Authentication Filter uses the *oidcServerConfigs* property, a map of OIDC servers; an *accountChooserURI* property to denote the URI of the Account Chooser; and an *accountChooserClient* property to identify the Client to the Account Chooser UI application like so with modifications specific to your deployment:

 	<bean id="openIdConnectAuthenticationFilter"
 		class="org.mitre.openid.connect.client.OIDCAuthenticationUsingChooserFilter">